 F3UEL Findings: Gulf of Mexico Oil Gas Production & U.S. Natural Gas Flaring Contribute More Emissions than Recognized

 Fossil energy production, processing, flaring, and transmission all can harm climate and air quality by emitting greenhouse gases and air pollutants.

 Thanks to extensive research, the understanding of and ability to monitor onshore energy system emissions has improved in recent years.
 Studies now show that onshore oil and gas production emit much more methane than what is inventoried, and that local air quality impacts can be significant.

-The F3UEL (Flaring & Fossil Fuels: Uncovering Emissions & Losses) project aims to address these gaps by improving our understanding of offshore emissions, characterizing how flares behave in the real world, identifying what portion of the offshore system is responsible for emissions, and determining how such systems can be monitored.
+The F3UEL (Flaring & Fossil Fuels: Uncovering Emissions & Losses) project aims to address critical knowledge gaps by improving our understanding of offshore emissions, characterizing how flares behave in the real world, identifying what portion of the offshore system is responsible for emissions, and determining how such systems can be monitored.

-This work will provide updates to emissions estimates and explore new monitoring strategies for a large and neglected sector of the oil and gas industry of interest to scientists, policy makers, industry, and an engaged public invested in the impacts of our energy production supply chain.
+This work will provide updates to emission estimates and explore new monitoring strategies for a large and neglected sector of the oil and gas industry of interest to scientists, policy makers, industry, and an engaged public invested in the impacts of our energy production supply chain.